jschoeff81690/DES-Project/README.md

 # DES-Project
 DES-like encryption/decryption project for school.

-#No longer us RoundKeyGenerator, all encryption is SDES.encrypt
+# No longer using RoundKeyGenerator, all encryption is doesn in SDES.encrypt()